arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 st1: 88, st2: 78, st3: 34, st4: 97, st5: 64, st6: 89, st7: 56, st8: 83, st9: 92

-Using a for loop and if-else statements, can you write some code that returns a dictionary with the student identifiers as the keys and the letter grades that the students should be assigned as the values?
-If you get stumped, look at the next page for one possible approach.
+Using a `for` loop and `if-else` statements, can you write some code that returns a dictionary with the student identifiers as the keys and the letter grades that the students should be assigned as the values?

 **Hint:** To loop through the items (the keys and values) of a dictionary that we'll call `my_dict`, you can use the code `for k,v in my_dict.items()`.

-If you do glance at the answer, note that your code might look a little different; as long as you get the output you're looking for, that's okay!
+If you do come up with a solution before looking at the answer, note that your code might look a little different; as long as you get the output you're looking for, that's okay!

 @sage
 <div class="python">